Permits for operation of the hydro power plants

 Holmen employees and external contractors, which have environmental certification, operate and supervise the plants and manage hazardous waste.

-In 2011, through a local initiative by landowners in the Municipality of Vindeln and a regulation reservoir collaboration group that included Holmen's Harsele power station, a project was launched to identify measures to achieve Maximum Ecological Potential (MEP) on the Umeälven river.
+In 2011, through a local initiative by landowners in the Municipality of Vindeln and a regulation reservoir collaboration group that included Holmen's Harrsele power station, a project was launched to identify measures to achieve Maximum Ecological Potential (MEP) on the River Umeälven.
 This was in line with the EU Water Framework Directive.

-Over the year, in partnership with some of Sweden's other energy producers and the Swedish Board of Fisheries, Holmen implemented research and operational measures to prevent the extinction of the eel.
-Together with technical infrastructure company Tekniska Verken in Linköping, Holmen Energi has implemented a trap and transport initiative for migrating eels ready to spawn, transferring the eels from the Glan and Roxen lakes in Motala Ström.
+Over the year, Holmen has worked with other major hydro power companies and the Swedish Agency for Marine and Water Management, via Energiforsk, to conduct research and operational measures to promote the survival of the eel, an endangered species.
+Together with technical infrastructure company Tekniska Verken in Linköping, Holmen Energi has implemented a trap and transport initiative for migrating eels ready to spawn, transferring the eels from the Glan and Roxen lakes to Motala Ström.

 Holmen is a major land owner and has the potential to develop its land holdings by establishing wind farms on its own sites with good wind conditions.
 Wind power has low operating costs, since it does not require the purchase of fuel, and production is free of carbon dioxide.

-At Blodrotberget and Blackfjället in the Municipality of Örnsköldsvik, environmental permits were granted in 2013 for around 70 wind turbines, with annual production in the region of 500 GWh.
+At Blodrotberget and Blackfjället in the municipality of Örnsköldsvik, environmental permits were granted for wind turbines in 2013.
+The production potential in these areas is estimated at more than 500 GWh per year.
 In 2015, a power line permit was obtained for the connecting power lines, which means that the project is ready for construction to begin.
+Due to delays in connection to the national grid, the process of applying for an extension to the environmental permit has begun.

-An 18 per cent stake in VindIn AB gives Holmen part ownership of the Trattberget wind farm in the Municipality of Örnsköldsvik and Skutskär in the Municipality of Skutskär.
-Another wind farm, Svalskulla in Pohjanmaa, Finland, was also brought on stream in 2014.
-In total there are now 40 turbines supplying electricity to Holmen and the other stakeholder companies.
-Overall, VindIn's turbines are expected to produce around 305 GWh per year, with Holmen's stake currently equating to production of around 55 GWh per year.
-Wind power production was very good in 2015, with annual production of 317 GWh, and Holmen's share amounting to 56 GWh.
+An 18 per cent stake in VindIn AB gives Holmen part ownership of the wind farms of Trattberget in the municipality of Örnsköldsvik, Skutskär in the municipality of Skutskär and Svalskulla in Närpiö, Finland.
+In total there are now 40 turbines generating electricity for Holmen and the other stakeholder companies.
+Taken together, VindIn's turbines are expected to produce around 305 GWh per year, with Holmen's stake currently equating to production of around 55 GWh per year.
+In 2017, VindIn's wind farms generated a total of 271 GWh, of which Holmen's share is around 18 per cent.